 MAT for In-Service Teachers: On-Site Program

 The Master of Arts in Teaching (MAT) - In-Service on-site track is designed for students who are currently teaching in Fall River, New Bedford, or Southbridge public schools and need to advance an Initial or Provisional license.
 Students will earn a master’s degree in teaching (MAT).
 Initial licensure is obtained through an employment-based practicum outside of the MAT program.
+Students pursuing this option will apply to the MAT Non-Licensure track and follow the course sequence below.

 This program is context-specific, where curricular objectives are aligned to district-selected goals.